mpokrass/PSYCH350/lecture_notes.md

 When leaders match the group more, this is a stronger predictor of effectiveness than assertiveness, stereotypical characteristics.

 Stanford prison experiment.
 Conclusions that researchers were suspicious of.

+## Lecture 4 - Sept 16

+One of the prisoners would be selected by one of the guards to be promoted to a guard.

+When social identities have permeable boundaries, people have less commitment to these identities.
+So this mitigates prisoners developing shared identity.

+Then phase 2: promoted someone, then group identities were fixed.

+Phase 3: new prisoner introduced (expert union negotiator).
+Wanted to introduce someone with expertise that might frame the situation differently.

+Phase 4: negotiator is removed

+He didn't know that he was recruited with that in mind, wasn't given any special instructions.

+Initially guards were ambivalent about their roles.
+Prisoners also weren't cohesive.
+Were compliant with guards.
+Scientists thought that guards would have a stronger feel for their role, but they did not.

+Following the promotion (stage 2) prisoners started to act together, and guards banded together.

+Negotiator encouraged both guards and prisoners to rethink their identities.
+Changed it from us vs them, to workers vs management.
+Guards and prisoners were employees of the BBC.

+An opportunity: guard leaves keys behind and a prisoner steals them.
+This causes a crisis.
+This gave prisoners levarage.
+This guy wants to use them to make demands.

+The negotiator said instead they should all meet (guards + prisoners) every day to raise greivances.
+(DM is negotiator).
+DMs idea prevails.
+Original prisoner said that he didn't want to, wants to use it more immediately.
+DM won the argument.
+Presented himself as a representative of the prisoners.
+Embodies this role as spokesperson for the prisoners.
+Leadership fails to emerge among guards.

+Prisoners group identity increased as time went on.

+Then DM leaves and prisoners rebel.
+Staged a breakout form prison.
+Occupied the guard's quarters (sit-in).
+Forced the guards to engage in negotiations.
+Suggested abandoning the former structure: rebrand as a commune, all work together.

+Dissent emerged among the prisoner group.

+Eventually the communal vision collapsed (and bad food).
+Change in people's views about the nature of leadership.
+More preference to authoritarian model.